-As part of on-going investigation of potential fraud in the H-1B Temporary Worker program, the U.S. Department of Homeland Security (DHS) is increasing its unannounced visits to employers across the USA.
-Such a visit usually starts by a DHS officer attempting to find and interview the H-1B employee at their work location, followed by the officer contacting ISSS, and sometimes contacting/visiting the employing department indicated on the petition filed by the University of Minnesota.
-These visits are routine and should not be a cause for alarm.
+As part of ongoing investigation of potential fraud in the H-1B program, the U.S. Department of Homeland Security (DHS) conducts unannounced visits to employers.
+This usually starts with a DHS officer attempting to visit and interview the H-1B employee at their work location, followed by the officer contacting ISSS, and sometimes contacting/visiting the employing department indicated on the petition filed by the University of Minnesota.
+These visits should not be a cause for alarm as they are, generally, routine and selected at random.

 Here are some guidelines if you are contacted by a DHS officer: